SeriousHyena/Deep-Learn-Image-Classifier/README.md

 Credit for my learning goes mostly to Jeremy Howard at Fastai for actually having an inuition about what I am doing and why.

-This is a binary image classifier that will take an image of a face wearing a face and not wearing a face mask.
+This is a binary image classifier that will take an image of a face wearing a mask and a face and not wearing a face mask.
 The goal is to accurately predict whether or not the person is wearing a face mask or not.

 The workflow goes basically like this: